PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 The Feature Attribution module works well in conjunction with other modules.
 In particular, we are going to look at the Salience Maps module which allows us to enhance our analysis.
-Salience Maps work on one data point at a time, whereas we use the Tabular Feature Attribution usually over a set of data points.
-And it is very likely that these two modules show different information as global average behavior is expected to be different from behavior on a single data point.
+Salience Maps work on one data point at a time, whereas the Tabular Feature Attribution usually looks at a set of data points.

 {% include partials/info-box title: 'Slightly different color scales',
   text: "The color scales are slightly different between the salience maps